Local heights on hyperelliptic curves and quadratic Chabauty: Introduction

 \subsection{Acknowledgements}

-We are very grateful to Netan Dogra for inspiration for the ideas presented in this paper.
+We are very grateful to Netan Dogra for the inspiration for the ideas presented in this paper.
 We are also indebted to Jeroen Sijsling and John Voight for helping us with the implementation of the \textsf{Magma} code.
-We would also like to thank Matt Baker, Jennifer Balakrishnan, Amnon Besser, Edgar Costa, Noam Elkies, David Holmes, Steffen M\"uller, Padmavathi Srinivasan, John Voight, and Jan Vonk for helpful conversations, Laurent Moret-Bailly for a helpful response to a MathOverflow question, and Ole Ossen for inspiring one of the pictures.
-J.D.R. was partially supported by Simons Foundation grant no.~550023.
-L.A.B. is supported by the Simons Collaboration on Arithmetic Geometry, Number Theory, and Computation under grant number~550031.
-P.S. is supported by NWO grant VI.Vidi.193.006.
+We thank Jennifer Balakrishnan for providing numerous comments on an earlier draft of this paper.
+We are also grateful to Michael Stoll for sharing his code to demonstrate how to apply elliptic curve Chabauty on the example in \S \ref{sec:QC}.
+We would like to thank Matt Baker, Amnon Besser, Edgar Costa, Noam Elkies, Paul Helminck, David Holmes, Aashraya Jha, Steffen M\"uller, Padmavathi Srinivasan, and Jan Vonk for helpful conversations, Laurent Moret-Bailly for a helpful response to a MathOverflow question, and Ole Ossen for inspiring one of the pictures.
+We also thank the referee for numerous helpful suggestions for improving the paper.
+L.A.B. was supported by a grant from the Simons Foundation~(550031).
+J.D.R. was partially supported by a grant from the Simons Foundation~(550023).
+P.S. was supported by NWO grant VI.Vidi.193.006.